 With minor exceptions, all doctoral dissertations and all "Plan A" master's theses accepted by the University of Minnesota are available in the University Libraries system.
 In some cases (see below) only a non-circulating copy in University Archives exists, but for doctoral dissertations from 1940 to date, and for master's theses from 1925 to date, a circulating copy should almost always be available.

 "Plan B" papers, accepted in the place of a thesis in many master's degree programs, are not received by the University Libraries and are generally not available.
-(The only real exceptions are a number of old library school Plan B papers on publishing history, which have been separately cataloged in MNCAT.)
+(The only real exceptions are a number of old library school Plan B papers on publishing history, which have been separately cataloged.)
 In a few cases individual departments may have maintained files of such papers.

 In what libraries are U of M dissertations and theses located?